AlessandroS94/ReactNativeApp/README.md

 ## Setup
 To run this project, install it locally using npm:
 IOS:
-> Before must be set the token of Firebase on the specific file
+> Before must be set the token of Firebase on the specific file: src/firebase/config.js .
+> Add the configuration for api key and ecc .

 ```
 $ npm install